emberjs/website/source/blog/2018-10-15-ember-3-5-released.md

 ---

 Today the Ember project is releasing version 3.5 of Ember.js, Ember Data, and Ember CLI.
-Notable features include Ember CLI build performance improvements of up to 32%, depending on hardware and some new Ember Data powers for addon developers.
+Notable features include Ember CLI build performance improvements of up to 32% and new Ember Data powers for addon developers.

+Additionally, versions 3.4 of Ember and Ember Data are now promoted to LTS, which stands for Long Term Support.
+An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
+LTS releases typically occur every four minor versions.
+The previous LTS version for Ember was 2.18.
+3.4 is the first LTS for Ember Data.

 This release kicks off the 3.6 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

-Additionally, 3.4 is now promoted to LTS, which stands for Long Term Support.
-An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
-LTS releases typically occur every four minor versions.
-The previous LTS version was 2.18.

 You can read more about our general release process here: